mahes-a/2024/autogen-magentic-one/autogen-magentic-one-expolration.md

 ### Example Code

-The following code creates a directory `my_logs` to store logs and saves every screenshot of the websurfer agent:
+The following code creates a directory `my_logs` in autogen\python\packages\autogen-magentic-one\my_logs to store logs and saves every screenshot of the websurfer agent:

 ```bash
 # Save screenshots of browser